silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 8 bits is called a byte so 4 bits is called a "nibble" (there's that computer scientist humor again).
 Count from 0 to 31 in a column like we did earlier but this time write out all 4 digits of each nibble (0000, 0001, 0010, etc.).
 Do you see a pattern?
-Do you see a much easier way to count this way without adding 1 to the previous number?
+Do you see a much easier way to count these numbers without adding 1 to each previous number?
 </li>
 <li>
 Write out a random sequence of 16 ones and zeroes.
-Now convert your 16 bit binary number to hexadecimal using the nibble trick.
+Now convert your 16-bit binary number to hexadecimal by breaking it into 4-bit groups.
 Repeat this a few times until you start feeling comfortable with the process.
 </li>
 </ol>
 </aside>